We’re Maša and Michael Ofei (M & M), a married couple, currently based in Tasmania and the creators behind The Minimalist Vegan.

-Through this blog, we’re on a mission to inspire millions of people to live with less stuff and more compassion.
+Through this website, we’re on a mission to inspire millions of people to live with less stuff and more compassion.
 A big ask…we know.
 But it’s an idea we believe is worth fighting for.
 With mindless consumerism at an all-time high, there’s no time to waste!

 Below is a timeline of our journey so far.
 There are lots of relevant links to key posts from our blog throughout our story.
 So feel free to click (or tap) on the orange links for a more in-depth read.